Global catastrophe scenarios: Physics hazards

 Strangelets, if they exist, might naturally be produced by strange stars, and in the case of a collision, might escape and hit the Earth.
 Likewise, a false vacuum collapse could be triggered elsewhere in the universe.

 Gamma-ray burst

 Another interstellar threat is a gamma-ray burst, typically produced by a supernova when a star collapses inward on itself and then "bounces" outward in a massive explosion.
 Under certain circumstances, these events are thought to produce massive bursts of gamma radiation emanating outward from the axis of rotation of the star.
 If such an event were to occur oriented towards the Earth, the massive amounts of gamma radiation could significantly affect the Earth's atmosphere and pose an existential threat to all life.
 Such a gamma-ray burst may have been the cause of the Ordovician–Silurian extinction events.
 This scenario is unlikely in the foreseeable future.
 Astroengineering projects proposed to mitigate the risk of gamma-ray bursts include shielding the Earth with ionised smartdust and star lifting of nearby high mass stars likely to explode in a supernova.
+A gamma-ray burst would be able to vaporize anything in its beams out to around 200 light-years.